SebasTouristTrophyF/SebasTouristTrophyF.github.io/_pages/about.md

 2008.09 - 2012.06 Studying for a Bachelor's degree at Sichuan University

 Some academic works: <br>
-a) at present, more than 30 papers have been published in authoritative international and domestic academic journals and international conferences, including 18 papers indexed by SCI; <br>
+a) At present, more than 30 papers have been published in authoritative international and domestic academic journals and international conferences, including 18 papers indexed by SCI; <br>
 b) 2 academic monographs were published in English, and one is a solo work; <br>
 c) 8 national patents have been applied for, and 5 have been authorized; <br>
 d) Responsible for and participated in a total of 25 government-sponsored research projects as well as consulting projects at all levels in China and Germany; <br>